 They are a developing nation where every job vacancy demand quality members.
 Malaysia living cost is relatively lower than neighbouring countries such as Singapore, Japan and also London, USA.
 We are giving a details cost of living in Malaysia according to recent cost.

-Q&A – Cost of living and budget to live in Malaysia : Questions & Answers ?
+Q&A – Cost of living and buget to expatriate in Malaysia ?

 💰 Is it affordable to live in Malaysia overall?

 We are almost sure that Malaysia is a country that has lower cost of living than the one you reside in right now.
 Also, Malaysia is much more affordable than its neighbors – Singapore, Japan and other.
-Choosing a country where the cost of living is low allows you to improve your quality of life: to allow you to go to restaurants more often, travel more regularly or simply put money aside every month to prepare something bigger (make an investment for example).
+Choosing a country where the cost of living is low allows you to gain in quality of life: to allow you to go to restaurants more often, to travel more regularly or simply to put money aside every month to prepare for something bigger (make an investment for example).

 🎉 Will I be able to afford a decent lifestyle as a student?

 It depends on your initial budget, but most foreign students can afford an exciting lifestyle full of going out, traveling and unique experiences.
-As the cost of living is very low in Malaysia, you will be able to access experiences that you could not afford in a developed country.
-Everything costs much less if you decide to live and study in Malaysia, so it is an interesting destination to consider for young people looking for an experience abroad.
+Since the cost of living is very low in Malaysia, you will be able to access experiences that you could not afford in a developed country.
+Everything is much cheaper if you decide to live and study in Malaysia, so it is an interesting destination to consider for young people looking for an overseas experience.

 🥇 Is it possible to find luxurious real estate and rent it in Malaysia?

 Absolutely.
 Malaysia offers all kinds of luxurious property – from tremendous villas with ocean view, to exclusive condominiums in the city center.
 Local English-speaking real estate agents will be happy to help you find your perfect accommodation in Malaysia.
-As Malaysia is a country that is well advanced in its stage of development, it is a country where you will find extremes: from very local neighborhoods where you can eat for less than 1€ to luxury bars, restaurants or hotels that offer a very high standard and quality.
-However, access to these little pleasures will remain affordable if you compare to what you would have to pay abroad in countries such as Singapore or even Europe.
+As Malaysia is a country that is well advanced in its development stage, it is a country where you will find extremes: from very local areas where you can eat for less than 1€ to bars, restaurants or luxury hotels that offer a very high standard and quality.
+However, access to these small pleasures will remain affordable if you compare to what you would have to pay abroad in countries such as Singapore or even Europe.